dtan4/valec/README.md

 ### `valec dotenv`

 Generate `.env` using `.env.sample` if exists.
-This command is equivalent to `valec dump --template .env.sample --out .env`.
+This command is equivalent to `valec dump --template .env.sample --output .env`.

 ```bash
 $ valec dotenv